 - 1/4 tsp. salt

-- cooked pasta, spaghetti or orzo work well
+- cooked pasta, spaghetti or orzo (a rice shaped pasta) work well

 Remove chicken from refrigerator at least an hour before roasting.
 Cold chicken will cook more quickly on the outside compared to the inside, which will still be raw and is just not good to eat.
 Preheat oven to 400 F.